AaronFriel/react-hot-loader/docs/Troubleshooting.md

 ### Module not found: Error: Cannot resolve module 'react-hot'

-Most likely you used `npm link` to use a development version of a package in a different folder, and React Hot Loader processed it by mistake.
+Most likely you used `npm link` to use a development version of a package in a different folder, and Rlyeh processed it by mistake.
 You should use [`include` in loader configuration](https://github.com/gaearon/react-hot-boilerplate/blob/master/webpack.config.js#L22) to only opt-in your app's files to processing.

 ---------